-I couldn’t believe my eyes.
-It seemed that every last shred of business etiquette had gone through the window.
+I couldn’t believe my eyes!
+It seemed that every last shred of good business etiquette had gone through the window.

 There was my latest client.
 Half empty glass in his right hand, his left hand on his hip and he was about to gyrate on a woman who did not welcome his brand of “holidays fun”.

 But wait...Oh no!
 I know this woman!
-She’s the wife of the owner of the business that I negotiated a contract with for my very client...Oh no!
+She’s the wife of the owner of the business that I negotiated a contract with for this very client...OH NO!

-You will find that some version of the above scenario is repeated, Christmas party after Christmas party, year after year, more often than you would want to admit.
+You might not want to admit it, but you will find some version of the above scenario repeated Christmas party after Christmas party, year after year.

-Do you ever wonder what is it about the holidays and its social events that drive business etiquette right out the door?
+Doesn't that make you wonder what is it about the holidays and its social events that drive business etiquette right out the door?

-I know it’s the time of the year when you really want to let your hair down. and who can blame you?
-After all, you worked hard all ear.
-But does it have to include chopping off your “business head”?
+Perhaps it's the time of the year when you really want to let your hair down.
+And who can blame you?
+After all, you worked hard all year.
+But does it have to include chopping off your proverbial “business head”?

-Well, as a small business person, you are constantly being judged.
+Well, as a small business person, you are constantly being judged - Holidays and all.

-Before you can earn their trust, your customers will be second guessing themselves as to if you’re the right person to handle their work.
-Especially, if the amount of work and money involved are substantial.
+Before you can earn their trust, your customers will be second guessing themselves as to if you’re the right person to handle their business.
+Especially if the amount of business and money involved are substantial.

-It could well be the inexplicable reason you lose a contract or a job you thought you had locked down.
+You may never know but it could well be the inexplicable reason you don't get a contract or lose a job you thought you had locked down.

 You know what I mean...turning up to an event without having been invited.

 Yes...people do this.
 Some of you believe that knowing the person is enough for you to show up at the party.
-In your own words: “no big thing!”
+Likewise, some of you who are invited to events believe that it's “no big thing” to show up with 5 other uninvited guests.

-People plan their events - choosing their guests, selecting the caterers and above all, working with a budget.
-Just imagine if 10 people decide to crash a party...
+Come on, man!
+People plan their events well in advance - choosing their guests, selecting the caterers, finalising a location and above all, working within a budget.
+Just imagine the fallout if 10 people decide to crash a small, 50-person event...

 You receive a lovely invitation to a Christmas dinner from your MVC (most valued client).
-You feel honored as you admire the paper and the special font.
+You feel honored as you admire the quality of the paper and the special font reserved for your name.

 Of course you’re going...but did you RSVP as required?